emabistar/TodoApp/README.md

   Be be easy to tell appart from the next

-This project was bootstrapped with react js .
+#This project was bootstrapped with react js and bootstrap 5.3.1 .

-## Available Scripts
+# How to run Todo App

+## To run the project

 In the project directory, you can run:
+##  npm install  to install dependancies
 ### `npm start`

 Runs the app in the development mode.\